manifold-lang/manifold-frontend/README.md

 ## Booleans

-The most fundamental type in Manifold is the `Manifold.Boolean` type.
-A `Manifold.Boolean` represents a single bit of information: true or false, represented as `Manifold.true` or `Manifold.false`.
+The most fundamental type in Manifold is the `Boolean` type.
+A `Boolean` represents a single bit of information: true or false, represented as `true` or `false`.
 For example, we might turn on our time machine by setting

 ```